pindjouf/BXL-Cyber-Camp/Exercises/protocols_and_servers.md

 > * password : student

 1. On your kali (or other) , install ``ngnix`` to have an http server on port 8080.
 Replace the default page of ngnix by an html page displaying a hello world.
-    > No answer required: ✔
+    > No answer required: ✔ I followed this and made the necessary adjustments: https://landchad.net/basic/nginx/

 1. What other well-known service could be used instead of nginx?
     > Your answer : apache